MediBrick/MediBrick/power_solutions.md

 P = I x R x I 36*0.2 = 7.2 W heat @ 6A

-This is lower cost and fully integrated solution but thermal management at 6A will require careful design or
+This is lower cost and fully integrated solution but thermal management at 6A will require careful design as it has high RDSON

 ### Half H Bridge DRV81XX
 - DRV8145 4.5 - 35V, 46A, 16mOhm, 125kHz, $6.87, half bridge only